bernardobelchior/mui-x/docs/data/charts/export/export.md

 Bear in mind that adding image formats that are not supported by the browser will result in the export defaulting to PNG.
 :::

+### Remove elements when exporting

+You can remove specific elements from the chart export by adding the `data-mui-x-export-remove` attribute to the elements you want to exclude.

+This is useful for elements that are not relevant in the exported chart, such as toolbars or tooltips.

+Element with the `data-mui-x-export-remove` attribute will be removed from the export, so it can affect the layout of the chart.

+If you prefer to make the element invisible instead, you can the `@media print` CSS rule

+{{"demo": "ExportRemoveElements.js"}}

 ## Composition

 As detailed in the [Composition](/x/react-charts/composition/) section, charts can alternatively be composed of more specific components to create custom visualizations.